ashrafhesham-92/php_crawler/readme.md

 2- import the database "crawler.sql" which is located in the project's root directory.

+3- open the project directory and open config.php

+4- change the values of the 'db' array to match your database config.

-3- open terminal and change directory to the project's directory.
+5- open terminal and change directory to the project's directory.

-4- run command "composer install"
+6- run command "composer install"

-5- open your browser and enter "http://localhost/php_crawler/crawler_example.php"
+7- open your browser and enter "http://localhost/php_crawler/crawler_example.php"